The Glass House - Kitchen Nightmares Update - Open or Closed?

 The kitchen collapses into chaos with no communication and the meals that are served are poor.

-The steak is returned, there are orders being sent for non-existent tables and people are left waiting for food.
+There are orders being sent for non-existent tables and people are left waiting for food.

-The next day, Gordon reveals undercover footage of the kitchen showing food safety issues that happened over previous services.
+The next day, Gordon reveals undercover footage of the kitchen.

 The footage shows meat being tenderized with a frying pan and pesto being mixed on the floor.

-Gordon buys cleaning products and orders the staff to do a thorough cleaning of the kitchen equipment, walls and floors.
+He orders the staff to do a thorough cleaning of the kitchen equipment, walls and floors.

-Gordon realizes that the restaurant books more customers than they can cope with on a Saturday night but is deserted for the rest of the week.
+Gordon realizes that the restaurant books more customers than they can cope with on a Saturday night.

 Gordon thinks part of the problem is that the restaurant is hard to find as it is in a discreet location.